nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+You can also use the import and export features and manipulate the produced data files from there.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the application window will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

 --------------------------------------------------------------------------------------------------------------------